Swiss Indoors Basel 2022 Prize Money, Players List, Schedule, Tickets

 Keep in mind, the information in the above table may be subject to change.

 This year’s list of participating players lives up to the standards of the previous Swiss Indoors.
-Though Roger Federer, the swiss legend and reigning champion won’t be defending his title following his retirement, there are three top 3 players present this year- the current world no. 1 Carlos Alcaraz, former no.1 Andy Murray, and former no.2 Casper Ruud.
-Marin Cilic, the 2016 champion, is also confirmed to be playing at the event.
+Though Roger Federer, the Swiss legend and reigning champion won’t be defending his title following his retirement, there are some top 10 players present this year- the current world no. 2 Carlos Alcaraz, former no.1 Andy Murray, and former no.2 Casper Ruud is also confirmed to be playing at the event.
 As for the doubles category, 2-time Swiss Indoor champion Marcel Granollers faced reigning doubles champion Jean-Julien.

 Top Seeds Singles